kavia-common/wealth-navigator-39060-39069/pluto_flutter_frontend/INTEGRATION_NOTES.md

   - Simulator & Passive income can be computed client-side or provided by backend.

 ## Yahoo Finance Integration (Frontend)
-- The app now integrates public Yahoo Finance quote endpoints via `YahooFinanceService` for near real-time prices.
+- Uses public Yahoo quote endpoint via `YahooFinanceService` for near real-time prices (no secrets required).
-- Symbols used by default: AAPL, MSFT, NVDA, TSLA, AMZN, GOOGL, META, NFLX, AMD, INTC.
+- Default symbols: AAPL, MSFT, NVDA, TSLA, AMZN, GOOGL, META, NFLX, AMD, INTC.
-- MarketProvider replaces top movers with real quotes, computes a simple Buy/Hold/Sell signal from momentum (demo only).
-- For production usage:
+- For production:
-  - Consider proxying Yahoo requests through your backend to control rate limits and add caching.
+  - Proxy Yahoo via backend for rate limits and caching.
-  - Move any keys/secrets to backend and never store in the mobile app.
-  - Replace the simple signal heuristic with backend-provided ratings.
+  - Replace momentum heuristic with backend-provided composite ratings.

 ## Monetization
-- AppStateProvider.isPremium flag toggles premium UI (currently stored locally).
+- AppStateProvider.isPremium flag toggles premium UI (stored via SharedPreferences).
-- Integrate real entitlements (StoreKit BillingClient) and set flag via backend.
+- Integrate StoreKit/BillingClient + backend entitlements for real monetization and multi-tier features.

 ## WebSocket / Real-time
 - Use WS_URL from `.env` to connect to signals/alerts channel.
-- Not implemented in this mock; ready for future integration.
+- Not implemented in this mock; providers are structured to add a WebSocket layer later.

 ## Security
 - Do not hardcode secrets.
 Use `.env` and secure key management for release builds.
-- No Yahoo secrets are stored client-side; the current integration uses public endpoints.

 ## Tests
-- Basic placeholder test included.
-Add widget and integration tests per feature as backend stabilizes.
+- A placeholder test exists.
+Add feature-level widget and integration tests as APIs stabilize.